xythobuz/LED-Cube/README.md

 ## Build instructions

-Theres a global makefile in the top folder.
-If you run it, it will (probably) create CubeControl.jar, CubeFirmware.hex and a OS-dependent serial library (Serial.dll or libSerial.jnilib...).
-If not, you should take a look at the makefile in CubeControl.
+There is a makefile in every source code directory.
+Running make inside CubeControl should produce a file called CubeControlMac.jar or CubeControlWin.jar.
+If not, you should take a look at the makefile.
 Hard-Coded include directorys are probably different than on your system...
 You obviously need a working JDK and a C Compiler Environment (we use gcc).
 CubeControls makefile will autodetect a Windows Host and compile a Windows Version accordingly.
 If it is not on Windows, it will compile a Mac Version.
 Unix is currently not supported by the makefile, but should work if compiled manually.

+The same goes for AudioFirmware and CubeFirmware.
+You need avr-gcc to compile these projects.